-- The Oregon Mandatory Boater Education Law requires all boaters operating a boat powered by motor greater than 10 horsepower (hp) to complete an approved boater education course and apply for a permanent Boater Education Card.
-This card is required to be carried on board while operating your boat.
+- The Oregon Mandatory Boating Safety Education Law requires all boaters operating a boat powered by a motor greater than 10 horsepower (hp) to complete an approved boating education course and apply for a permanent Boating Safety Education Card.
+This card is required to be carried on board while operating a boat.

 - The law also establishes special requirements for younger boaters.